When creating plugins, you should avoid using Deno or Node specific features to make your plugin compatible with both the JSR and NPM package.

 In any of the plugins commands or events you can access this.

-This would log This is a cool message
+This is a cool message

 .